PPC Management Tools For Agencies That Scale

 Basic setup - connecting accounts and accessing unified reporting - typically takes a few hours to a day.
 Building out automation rules, custom reports, and optimized workflows takes longer, usually 1-2 weeks for a full implementation.
 Most tools offer onboarding support to accelerate the process.
 The key is starting simple and adding complexity over time rather than trying to implement every feature at once.

-Yes, good solutions complement rather than conflict with platform-native automation like Google Ads Smart Bidding.
-They can monitor and report on automated campaign performance, set guardrails and alerts around automated strategies, manage budget allocation across automated and manual campaigns, and provide the cross-platform view that native automation can't.
-The best approach usually combines platform-native automation with tool-level oversight and cross-channel optimization.
+Yes.
+Good solutions complement native automation like Smart Bidding rather than conflicting with it.
+They can monitor automated campaign performance, set guardrails and alerts, manage budget allocation across automated and manual campaigns, and provide the cross-channel view that native tools can't.
+The best approach combines native automation with tool-level oversight.

 Still have questions?